-- How to represent nondeterministic (stochastic) relations? - How to manipulate such knowledge to make inferences? - Humans can reason with uncertainty.
+- How to represent the relations in the presence of uncertainty? - How to manipulate such knowledge to make inferences? - Humans can reason with uncertainty.

 Methods for representing uncertainty

 Probability theory

 - A well defined theory for modeling and reasoning in the presence of uncertainty - A natural choice to replace certainty factors